CyVerse-learning-materials/cyverse_mooc/step4.rst

     - Name of file: DE_sample_plants.fas
     - Type of file: FASTA file containing DNA sequences
     - Type of organism: plants

+    Adding a simple README with this sort of information can quickly make your data more FAIR.

     .. note::